 We can help you enroll in Medicare and find Supplement or Advantage Plans in person, on the phone, or over Zoom: Click Here or Call 314-890-9200.
 Our service is always free.

-And, it may be unwise to enroll in Medicare if you have a Health Savings Account (HSA) and plan to continue making contributions to your HSA.
-You are not allowed to make contributions to your HSA if you are enrolled in Medicare Part A. Additionally, if you don’t sign up for Medicare Part A when you turn 65, Social Security will backdate your Medicare Part A effective date six months from when you enroll.
+When you turn 65 and are in the situation above, it may be unwise to enroll in Medicare A if you have a Health Savings Account (HSA) and plan to continue making contributions to your HSA and continue under your Employer Group Coverage.
+You are not allowed to make contributions to your HSA if you are enrolled in Medicare Part A. Additionally, if you don’t sign up for Medicare Part A when you turn 65, Social Security will backdate your Medicare Part A effective date six months from when you apply for it.
 You need to make any Health Savings Account contributions before your Medicare Part A effective date.

 If you are drawing Social Security benefits, you will be automatically signed up for Medicare Part A. You can’t draw Social Security benefits without enrolling in Medicare Part A. And, if you have Medicare Part A, you can’t contribute to a Health Savings Account.
 Therefore, if you are drawing Social Security benefits, you cannot make contributions to a Health Savings Account.

 To sign up during your Initial Enrollment Period, you are required to enroll through the Social Security Administration website, www.ssa.gov, unless you are already drawing Social Security benefits.
 If you are already drawing Social Security benefits, you will be enrolled automatically in Medicare Parts A and B. You will also receive a Red, White and Blue Medicare Card.
 You have the option to defer enrolling in Medicare Part B, but you must have Medicare Part A if you are drawing Social Security benefits.
 This has an impact on HSA contributions as discussed above.